How our board supports our mission

 A photo of Paula McDonald

-Paula McDonald
+Paula McDonald CBE

-Paula McDonald, CBE, is a Judicial Appointments Panel Chair, a Board Trustee and a Non-Executive Director, working with a number of organisations in the youth, education and social care sectors.
+Paula is a Judicial Appointments Panel Chair, a Board Trustee and a Non-Executive Director, working with a number of organisations in the youth, education and social care sectors.
 As a Senior Civil Servant, she led on Workforce, Leadership & Public Bodies Reform programmes in the Cabinet Office, coordinating major policy reviews across Whitehall and advising ministers and Prime Ministers.
 Paula has a background in social policy and economic development, employment promotion and HR planning.
 Prior to joining the Cabinet Office she had been a senior manager in local government, leading on quality reviews, strategy and resources.
 In her early career she established community initiatives to create employment opportunities and positive social change.

 Back to top